Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

 		                                             basic_astrodynamics::cannon_ball_radiation_pressure ) );

-The definition of additional perturbations will latter aim at quantifying the effects of the simplifying assumptions used in the shape-based trajectory design on the fully perturbed trajectory of the spacecraft.
+The definition of additional perturbations will later aim at quantifying the effects of the simplifying assumptions used in the shape-based trajectory design, when propagating the fully perturbed trajectory of the spacecraft.

 .. warning::

-	The set of accelerations defined above are latter used to define appropriate :literal:`propagatorSettings` object for the numerical propagation.
-The function :literal:`computeSemiAnalyticalAndFullPropagation` which performs the propagation of the fuller perturbed problem takes a :literal:`propagatorSettings` object as input, but the set of accelerations used to define them must contain PERTURBING AACCELERATIONS only.
+	The set of accelerations defined above are later used to define appropriate :literal:`propagatorSettings` object for the numerical propagation.
+The function :literal:`computeSemiAnalyticalAndFullPropagation` which performs the propagation of the fully perturbed problem takes a :literal:`propagatorSettings` object as input, but the set of accelerations used to define them must contain **perturbing** accelerations only.
 So gravitational acceleration exerted by the central body and thrust acceleration should not be considered here, as they are already taken into account by the shaping method.

 Set up hodographic shaping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using hodographic shaping to design a low-thrust trajectory requires the definition of three different shaping functions, one for each of the cylindrical velocity components.
 The shaping functions are defined as a combination of so-called base functions.
-As described in the shape-based documentation (ADD REFERENCE), at three base functions must be defined for each velocity component, to ensure the boundary conditions are fulfilled.
+As described in the hodographic shaping documentation (:ref:`tudatFeaturesHodographicShaping`), at least three base functions must be defined for each velocity component to ensure the boundary conditions are fulfilled.

 The frequency of any trigonometric-like base functions and the scale factor used are defined as follows (recommended values depend on the time-of-flight):